Boston's subway system - locally we call it the "T" - is the easiest and cheapest way to get around the city, aside from walking.

 Potentially Scary Things about the T that You Can (Usually) Safely Ignore

 • Lurching and screeching - Hey, the T really is old...it's a little, um, quirky.
+(And, ok, sometimes disfunctional.)
 So if you're new to Boston's subway, don't be alarmed by a ride that's less than smooth.
 Lurches are normal, loud screeching noises are normal ... you get the idea.

-• Unexplained stops between stations - Usually no need to be alarmed...this normally happens for unknown reasons.
-Although recently, an Orange Line train had to stop after catching on fire while going over a bridge across the Mystic River, causing passengers to have to climb out through the windows.
-The good news is that all the bad publicity from this incident prompted some immediate emergency repairs and upgrades which otherwise might have taken years.
+• Unexplained stops between stations - Usually no need to be alarmed...this typically happens for routine reasons, such as having to wait for another train to get out of the way.
+Although recently, an Orange Line train did have to stop after catching on fire while going over a bridge across the Mystic River, causing passengers to have to climb out through the windows; one passenger even jumped off the bridge and swam to shore, saying later that she felt that was the safest option.
+The good news is that all the bad publicity from this incident prompted some immediate emergency repairs and upgrades which otherwise might not have happened taken years.

-• Furry creatures with long tails running around the tracks - The good news is that they usually stay at track level and normally don't come up on the platform where you're waiting.
+• Furry creatures with long tails running around the tracks - So, the good news is that they usually stay at track level and normally don't come up on the platform where you're waiting.
 They probably don't even like people.
-More good news ... some of them are mice, not rats, although it is true that most are rats.
-They're entertaining to watch if you have a long wait.
+More good news ... some of them are mice, not rats, although it is true that most in fact are rats.
+Look at it this way: they're entertaining to watch if you have a long wait.
 If they make you nervous, repeat to yourself "They never come above track level" until you believe it.

 Remember . . .
 "They never come above track level."